Table of Contents

 After nearly 6 months of System Center 2019 Data Protection Manager Update Rollup 1 release, Microsoft just announced the Update Rollup 2 for System Center 2019, and with it comes SCDPM 2019 Update Rollup 2 as well.
-This is the second update rollup that Microsoft release for System Center 2019.
+This is the second update rollup that Microsoft released for System Center 2019.

 System Center 2019 Data Protection Manager (SCDPM) is the latest release by Microsoft and with it comes a lot of improvements and new features.
 You can read more about what’s new in System Center 2019 Data Protection Manager here.